Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Switch

-As the last widget intended to convey a boolean state to the user, we have [`Switch`](@ref), which has an appearance similar to a light switch. `Switch` does not emit `toggled`, instead, we connect to the `activate` signal, which is emitted anytime the switch is operated.
+As the last widget intended to convey a boolean state to the user, we have [`Switch`](@ref), which has an appearance similar to a light switch. `Switch` does not emit `toggled`, instead, we connect to the `switched` signal, which is emitted anytime the switch's internal state changes:

 ```@eval
 using mousetrap
 mousetrap.@signal_table(Switch,
-    activate
+    switched
 )
 ```